 I found a blurb on the website that states the restrictions on the vouchers.
 Let me know if you think this means seat assignments aren’t covered?

-eVouchers may not be used for upgrades, Admirals Club memberships enrollments, Admirals Club One-Day passes, AAdvantage Award Travel or other non-flight products and/or services sold on AA.com. eVouchers are valid for one year from date of issue and cannot be reissued after expiration.
+eVouchers may not be used for upgrades, Admirals Club memberships enrollments, Admirals Club One-Day passes, AAdvantage Award Travel or other non-flight products and/or services sold on AA.com. eVouchers cannot be reissued after the expiration date.

 I guess a seat assignment is considered an “upgrade” which is crazy since American charges for almost half the seats on the plane as either Main Cabin Extra or Preferred seating.